s0riak/nextcloud_docker_path/README.md

 # About
-This a minimal example on howto serve nextcloud with a host and a path.
+This a minimal example on howto serve nextcloud with a host and a path (i.e. /nextcloud.

 To achieve this the setup includes to nginx containers:
 1. One provided in the nextcloud boilerplate